When to Use Flat Fee vs. Hourly Billing at Your Firm

 • Case Complexity and Unpredictability: The more complex and unpredictable a case, the more suitable an hourly rate might be, to account for the potential extra time and expertise required.

-• Client Preferences and Capacity: Understanding a client’s budget and their preference for budget certainty is critical.
+• Client Preferences and Capacity: Understanding a client’s budget and their preference for budget certainty is important.
 Some clients prefer the predictability of a flat fee, while others are comfortable with an hourly rate that reflects work done.

 CARET Legal vendor and bills